udpet-challenge/udpet-challenge.github.io/index.md

 Dear participants of the Ultra-Low Dose PET Imaging (UDPET) Challenge,

 We would like to express our sincere gratitude for your interest and valuable contributions to the UDPET imaging challenge over the past two years.
-We are thrilled to announce the continuation of the challenge with UDPET 2024.
-This year’s challenge will incorporate a broader and more diverse dataset acquired on two commercial Total-Body PET systems, uExplorer (United Imaging) and Biograph  Vision Quadra (Siemens Healthineers), to solidify the trust in methodological developments and enhance the clinical translational potential of the outcomes.
+We are thrilled to announce the continuation of the challenge with UDPET 2025.

-A comprehensive workshop will be held at IEEE MIC 2024 on October 29th.
-Participants ranked within the top 10 will be invited to present their work at the IEEE MIC 2024 Ultra-low-dose PET imaging workshop, which can be found at the following link: https://nssmic.ieee.org/2024/program/.
+A comprehensive workshop will be held at IEEE MIC 2025 on November 8th.
+Participants ranked within the top 10 will be invited to present their work at the IEEE MIC 2025 Ultra-low-dose PET imaging workshop, which can be found at the following link: https://nssmic.ieee.org/2025/program/.

+- Availability of the test dataset and evaluation code: [https://drive.google.com/drive/folders/1iz0qi0VMpVpEfYOE0Lmadjyp_p_-19BM](https://drive.google.com/drive/folders/1iz0qi0VMpVpEfYOE0Lmadjyp_p_-19BM)

 ## Important Dates

-- Availability of the test dataset and evaluation code: Aug.
-1st: [https://drive.google.com/drive/folders/1iz0qi0VMpVpEfYOE0Lmadjyp_p_-19BM](https://drive.google.com/drive/folders/1iz0qi0VMpVpEfYOE0Lmadjyp_p_-19BM)
-- Pre-register via email to christoph.clement@students.unibe.ch to confirm a submission: **Oct.
-1st (DDL_1)**
+- Pre-register via email to alejandro.lopez@unibe.ch to confirm a submission: **Oct.
+12th (DDL_1)**
 - Final submission deadline:  **Oct.
-8 (DDL_2)**
+27 (DDL_2)**
-- Notification of rankings and invitations will be sent out on: Oct.
-15th
+- Notification of rankings and invitations will be sent out on: Nov.
+1st

 We will provide updates and announcements regarding the challenge on our website: [https://udpet-challenge.github.io/](https://udpet-challenge.github.io/)